Ken Jones (police officer): Positions held

-Awards and accolades
+Awards

-Sir Ken received the Queen's Police Medal in 2001 and was created a Knight in the 2009 New Year honours list.
+Jones received the Queen's Police Medal in 2001 and was created a Knight Bachelor in the 2009 New Year Honours list.

 Death threats

 In December 2010, it was revealed that Jones had received a number of death threats, and had been issued with a Glock pistol for protection.

 Media

-During the time Sir Ken Jones served Victoria Police Force he became the subject of death threats which came to public light in December 2010.
+During the time, Jones served Victoria Police Force he became the subject of death threats which came to public light in December 2010.

 This signalled the start of the complicated relationship at the top of Victoria Police concerning the integrity of the presentation of crime statistics to the public between Jones and Chief Commissioner Simon Overland.
 Concerns have been raised about Overland's actions as there is an ongoing investigation into allegations of Overland's own conduct with the former Brumby government, in particular the release of incomplete favorable crime statistics prior to the 2010 election.

 Jones had objected to this politicisation of policing.
 Jones was reportedly the subject of an investigation by the Office of Police Integrity requested by Overland, over Overland's suspicions that he helped media expose the cherry-picked crime statistics.
-However these reports were found to be untrue and harmful to Sir Ken Jones' career in a report published by the Ombudsman.
-IBAC Press release, para 5: "Mr Kellam’s review concluded that the evidence available to OPI and set out in OPI’s final investigation report to the Ombudsman did not support an allegation that Sir Ken Jones QPM had engaged in serious misconduct by leaking or facilitating leaking to the media of confidential police information".
+However, these reports were found to be untrue and harmful to Jones' career in a report published by the Ombudsman.
+IBAC Press release, para 5: "Mr Kellams' review concluded that the evidence available to OPI and set out in OPI's final investigation report to the Ombudsman did not support an allegation that Sir Ken Jones QPM had engaged in serious misconduct by leaking or facilitating leaking to the media of confidential police information".
 This final report cleared Jones of any wrongdoing during his time at Victoria Police Force.